Our Investment strategy

 The use of independent consultants will be required to assess properties prior to bidding and any purchase will be subject to due diligence on all physical, financial and legal aspects of the property to address its suitability as an asset for long term security and growth.

 All investments considered for purchase that meet pre-determined criteria and strategy aims (see section 4 below) will undergo qualitative and quantitative appraisal to establish portfolio suitability which will consider rental levels, location, property type, rent review and lease expiry pattern, tenant(s), industry sector, tenure, lease covenants, market exit constraints and physical and environmental factors.
-In addition, 3rd party advice will be called upon where specialist market knowledge is required.
+In addition, third party advice will be called upon where specialist market knowledge is required.
 It is recognised that some of the cost of feasibility work and technical appraisal and assessment will be abortive.

 Property investment markets are, in general, controlled by national and regional commercial property agencies and establishing links and relationships with several such property agents is the best method of sourcing suitable properties for acquisition.
 Staffing resources will need to be made available to source suitable property assets for acquisition that match the criteria set under the Strategy.
 This can be done by both recruitment into the IST team and by employing additional external expertise as required.